VictuarVi/wt-intellij-guide/README.md

 # Web Technologies IntelliJ Guide @ Polimi

-This repository holds the informations to configure JetBrains IntelliJ Idea Ultimate for the Web Tecnhologies course at Politecnico di Milano.
+This repository holds the informations to configure JetBrains IntelliJ Idea Ultimate for the Web Technologies course at Politecnico di Milano.

 Click [here](https://victuarvi.github.io/wt-intellij-guide/main.pdf) to view (and download) the PDF.